matt70iu/gifts_den_v1/TESTING.md

 ## View/edit my profile and view order history

-The prrpose of this test is to confirm that as a logged in and registered user, I can view and edit my profile information and also see my order history.
+The expected of this test is to confirm that as a logged in and registered user, I can view and edit my profile information and also see my order history.

 To perform this test, I did the following: